hhussain04/positivemessagebot/README.md

 Features
 --------
 - Generates truly random positive messages using the ZenQuotes API.
-- Automatically commits and pushes changes to repository.
+- Automatically commits and pushes changes to the repository.

 Requirements
 ------------